 The Company

-Wenzhou Furuisi Building Materials Co. was founded in 2004 to manufacture what the company calls "appliances" for the home, including decorative plumbing products such as faucets and showers, and the accessories that often accompany faucets: towel bars and rings, robe hooks, and toilet paper holders.
+Wenzhou Furuisi Building Materials Co. was founded in 2004 to manufacture what the company calls "appliances" for the home.

 The company's North American sales venture has been remarkably successful.